 WHAT’S ON THE INSIDE

-MP3 – True, written in Canada, and featuring my only keyboard solo ever.
+A true song, written in Calgary, Alberta, and featuring my only keyboard solo so far.

 GIVE ME YOUR HEART